Wat we will do

 What we will do

-During the pilot project in Kenya we will use a drone to fly over irrigated rice fields to spray a biological insecticide.
+During the pilot project on Zanzibar in Tanzania we will use a drone to fly over irrigated rice fields to spray a biological insecticide.
 Prior to, during, and after the spraying exercise we will closely monitor the density of mosquito larvae in a set number of fields sprayed with water only (control fields) or Total Impact (Treatment fields).
 Our goal is to monitor the mosquito population over time in order to assess the potential contribution of the approach in malaria control.

-We intend to publish the results of the pilot trial in Kenya in a peer-reviewed scientific journal in 2018 and will also disseminate the results through social media channels to increase uptake of the approach.
+We intend to publish the results of the pilot trial in Tanzania in a peer-reviewed scientific journal in 2020 and will also disseminate the results through social media channels to increase uptake of the approach.

 At the source

 Irrigated rice fields provide ideal breeding sites for malaria mosquitoes, sometimes producing thousands of mosquitoes per hectare.
 A female malaria mosquito can live 30-40 days and produce 50-200 eggs during her lifetime.
 These eggs turn into larvae and later pupae and after 7-14 days (depending on the temperature of the water) become adult mosquitoes.

-We will spray fields with a biological control product called Total Impact.
-Total impact consists of a monomolecular film (PDMS) and a small percentage of the biocontrol agent Bti.
+We will spray fields with a biological control product called Aquatain AMF.
+Total impact consists of a monomolecular film (PDMS).
 This results in a reduction of the water surface tension making the mosquitoes drown or unable to breathe.

-Total Impact of the Australian company Aquatain is based on the original product Aquatain AMF.
-This product is allowed for use in drinking water and is completely harmless to non-target organisms and does not affect the growth of rice.
+Aquatain AMF of the Australian company Aquatain is a product that is allowed for use in drinking water and is completely harmless to non-target organisms and does not affect the growth of rice.
 It is already used in mosquito control in many countries.

 The way to use Total Impact over large areas?
 Drones!